teradici/deploy/dev/domain-controller/README.md

   * This account is only required to deploy the system.
 During deployment it will create an application in the Azure Active Directory account associated with the current Azure subscription.
 The application name is 'CAM-\<resourceGroupName\>'.
 It will also create a Service Principal account as part of this application which has contributor access to the resource group it is being deployed to.
 After deployment, only the Service Principal account is used for interaction with Azure API's.
   * You must have a real Azure Admin Account with the correct rights to deploy CAM.
 * AzureAdminPassword: The password of the Azure account with **owner** access to the subscription.
-* tenantID: **Leave this blank unless you have pre-created a Service Principal account to manage the subscription** The Azure Active Directory TenantID for the directory that manages the Azure subscription.
+* tenantID: **Leave this as 'null' unless you have pre-created a Service Principal account to manage the subscription** The Azure Active Directory TenantID for the directory that manages the Azure subscription.
 * registrationCode: The license registration code for the PCoIP CAS licenses.
 * adminVMBlobSource: The location of the blobs for admin GUI machine installation.
 Use the default unless you are specifically deploying with modified binaries.
 * \_artifactsLocation: The location of resources, such as templates and DSC modules, that the template depends on.
 Use the default unless you are specifically deploying with modified templates or binaries.